Wigan

 Wigan (/ˈwɪɡən/ WIG-ən) is a town in Greater Manchester, England.
-The town is midway between the two cities of Manchester, 16 mi to the south-east, and Liverpool, 17 mi to the south-west.
+The town lies midway between the cities of Manchester, 16 mi to the south-east, and Liverpool, 17 mi to the south-west.
 It is the largest settlement in the Metropolitan Borough of Wigan and is its administrative centre.
 The town has a population of 107,732 and the wider borough of 330,714.
-Wigan is part of the historic county of Lancashire.
+Wigan was part of the historic county of Lancashire.

-Wigan was in the territory of the Brigantes, an ancient Celtic tribe that ruled much of what is now Northern England.
+The town was in the territory of the Brigantes, an ancient Celtic tribe that ruled much of what is now Northern England.
 The Brigantes were subjugated in the Roman conquest of Britain and the Roman settlement of Coccium was established where Wigan lies.
 Wigan was incorporated as a borough in 1246, following the issue of a charter by King Henry III of England.
 At the end of the Middle Ages, it was one of four boroughs in Lancashire established by royal charter.
 The Industrial Revolution saw a dramatic economic expansion and rapid rise in population.
-Wigan became a major mill town and coal mining district; at its peak, there were 1,000 pit shafts within 5 mi of the town centre.
+Wigan became a major mill town within a large coal mining district; there were estimated to be 1,000 pit shafts in total within 5 mi of Wigan town centre.
 Coal mining ceased in the later 20th century.

 Wigan Pier, a wharf on the Leeds and Liverpool Canal, was made famous by the writer George Orwell.
 In his book The Road to Wigan Pier (1937), Orwell highlighted the poor working and living conditions of inhabitants in the 1930s.
 Following the decline of heavy industry, Wigan Pier's warehouses and wharves became a local heritage centre and cultural quarter.
-The Brick Community Stadium (formerly known as DW Stadium) is home to Wigan Athletic Football Club and Wigan Warriors Rugby League Football Club.
+The Brick Community Stadium, formerly known as DW Stadium, is home to Wigan Athletic F.C. and Wigan Warriors RLFC.

 History

 Toponymy

-The name of the town has been recorded variously as Wigan in 1199, Wygayn in 1240, and Wygan in numerous historical documents.
+The name of the town has been recorded variously as Wigan in 1199, Wygayn in 1240 and Wygan in numerous historical documents.

-The name Wigan is probably a Celtic place-name: it might be a diminutive form of Brittonic wīg 'homestead, settlement" (later Welsh gwig), plus the nominal suffix -an (compare with numerous places in France named Le Vigan); the place name may refer to a Latin vicus.
+The name Wigan is probably a Celtic place-name; it might be a diminutive form of Brittonic wīg 'homestead, settlement" (later Welsh gwig), plus the nominal suffix -an (compare with numerous places in France named Le Vigan); the place name may refer to a Latin vicus.
 It has also been suggested directly a Celtic personal name Wigan, a name corresponding to Gaulish Vicanus, Old Welsh Uuicant or Old Breton Uuicon.

 Similar place-names to the English Wigan exist in France, such as Le Vigan, Gard (Avicantus, Roman inscription; Locus de Vicano 1050) of unknown origin and Le Vigan, Lot, from Latin vicanum, derived form of vicus 'town' + suffix -anum, and the hamlets in Normandy such as (Le) Vigan (L'Oudon, Calvados) and Manoir du Vigan that derive from a Celtic given-name *Wigan, found as feodum Wigani in the 12th century or turres Wiguen at Thaon (Calvados) and survives in the Norman surname Vigan (still in use in Calvados).